Welcome to today's edition of the Rush 24-7 podcast.

 We all know how much money that they make.

-Well, in order for Google to use their domain name, they probably only have to pay about fifty dollars per year to use that domain name.
+Well, in order for Google to use their domain name, they probably only have to pay about $50 per year to use that domain name.

 Correct.

-Let's let's say if the UN takes over, they say, well, you're making X amount of dollars off this off this domain name.
+Let's say if the UN takes over, they say, well, you're making X amount of dollars off this domain name.

 Yeah, even if you're blind, you've got to pay for that view.

-The the next step after setting up the internationalization, the normalization of uh control over the internet under a Kofi Anon uh and the uh bribes for oil program, uh that that uh bureaucracy no longer has any work to do because since Saddam is gone, so they're going to be morphed into the the Internet uh bureaucracy and uh soak uh everybody trying to uh trying to make some uh money on the internet.
+The next step after setting up the internationalization, the normalization of control over the Internet under Okofi Annan and the Bribes for Oil program, that bureaucracy no longer has any work to do since Saddam is gone.

 No question about it.